Businesswoman: That is a sweatdrop. In Japan it means you are either embarrassed or you are about to climax.

 - Frequently happens during silly situations in Rurouni Kenshin.
 Among the main cast, Aoshi and Saitou are the only ones who don't experience this (although Saitou makes up for it by being a comically serious Deadpan Snarker).

-- Shimoneta: Tanukichi's reaction in chapter 10, after he wrestles Oboro to the floor and ends up with his foot between her legs.
-Except feels a bulge, so he uses his foot to double-check, confirming his suspicion.
+- Shimoneta: Tanukichi's reaction in chapter 10, after he wrestles Oboro to the floor and ends up with his foot between her legs — except he feels a bulge, so he uses his foot to double-check, confirming his suspicion.
 Two smaller sweatdrops appear next to the first one.

 - In the episode "The Steel Bison", Zoids: Chaotic Century has the Blade Liger of all things doing this with a Jaw Drop when it's accidentally targeted by the DiBison along with the enemy targets before firing a Beam Spam.

-- Madoka and her brother Shion of Ao No Kanata Four Rhythm both demonstrate sweat drops in the first couple of episodes.
+- Madoka and her brother Shion of Aokana: Four Rhythm Across the Blue both demonstrate sweat drops in the first couple of episodes.

 - In Kyon: Big Damn Hero, Mikuru Sweat Drops whilst explaining to Haruhi about taking Kyon with her to buy cloth and a sewing machine.